 The simple act of investing was once more complicated.
 You needed to find a broker, set up an account, and learn how to place an order.
 You could pay someone to manage your money for you, but more often than not, they would end up selling you expensive products that benefited them more than you.

 Today it is really simple.
-You can just go to Vanguard or Schwab (or some other mutual fund companies, I’m sure), set up an account online in less than 30 minutes, and then choose from among their low-cost index funds.
-To start, just buy some shares of a large-cap index fund such as an S&P 500 fund or one with “large cap index” in the name.
-You’ll want to minimizes fees (less than 0.25% of funds invested).
-Once you have a few thousand dollars in a large cap fund, add a small cap fund such as a Russell 2000 fund.
-From there you cold add a bond fund, an international stock fund, and perhaps something like a REIT fund.
+You can just go to Vanguard or Schwab (or some other mutual fund companies, I’m sure), set up an account online in less than 15 minutes, and then choose from among their low-cost index funds.
+To start, just buy some shares of a large-cap index fund such as an S&P 500 fund or one with “large-cap index” in the name.
+You’ll want to find a fund with minimal fees (less than 0.25% of funds invested); most index funds will meet this criterion.
+Once you have a few thousand dollars in a large-cap fund, add a small-cap fund such as a Russell 2000 fund.
+From there you could add a bond fund, an international stock fund, and perhaps something like a REIT fund.

 You’ll want to invest regularly since that will both ensure you get a good price and allow you to build up wealth and income over time.
-You can do this by either putting an investing line in you budget each month and sending in money, or by setting up automatic drafts from your checking account.
-Many mutual fund companies offer perks like low initial investments or no fees if you use autodraft.
+You can do this by either putting an investing line in your budget each month and sending in money to your brokerage account or by setting up automatic drafts from your checking account.
+Many mutual fund companies offer perks like low initial investments or no fees if you use auto-draft.

 Have a burning investing question you’d like answered?
 Please send to email@example.com or leave in a comment.